“Ignorance is the mother of all evils” (Francois Rabelais)

 Take the Spanish out of the classroom and onto YouTube!

-The beginner Spanish speaker listens and learns to speak Spanish by imitation, by reproducing the Spanish words and phrases he or she hears.
+As a beginner, the Spanish speaker listens and learns to speak Spanish by imitation, by reproducing the Spanish words and phrases he or she hears.

 That’s why an online Spanish course is a fabulous means of linguistic immersion at home.
 These free Spanish lessons are perfect, whether you are getting ready for a trip to Spain or a Latin American country, or preparing for an exam, etc… However, the interaction that characterizes the home Spanish lesson can’t be substituted.